groupon/ansible-silo/README.md

 The APK package repository of Alpine only holds the very latest version of a package.
 This makes it currently impossible to install exact package versions and building of the image would fail once a new version of a package was released.

 To ensure we are never forced to update any dependency when we build the silo docker image, all APK dependencies are stored in the docker image [ansible-silo-base].
 If required, this image can be built with the command `./build base`.
-Make sure to afterwards update the tag in the [`silo.Dockerfile`].
+Make sure to afterwards update the tag in the [`Dockerfile`].

 ## License